 Celebrate Junior Ranger Day On April 21

 Throughout the country, kids of all ages can take part in family friendly events and earn a park-specific Junior Ranger badge.
 And some parks even have new Junior Ranger fun to check out.
 For example, New Bedford Whaling National Historical Park's newest Junior Ranger Activity Book celebrates the contributions of Frederick Douglass - read his words about New Bedford and walk in his footsteps 200 years after his birth.

 Get Your Healthy Dose of Parks

-On April 23, dozens of parks, including Golden Gate National Recreation Area, Shenandoah National Park, Capulin Volcano National Monument, Tumacácori National Historical Park, Prince William Forest Park, Hot Springs National Park, and park partners will celebrate the second annual Park Prescription Day with a variety of activities such as hikes, health screenings, yoga, and volleyball.
+On April 29, parks and programs across the country (and park partners too!) will celebrate National Park Prescription (ParkRx) Day with a variety of activities such as hikes, health screenings, yoga, and volleyball.

 Step Outside for Earth Day